Degrees and Certifications:

 A 1988 MPHS graduate and a 1992 UNC-Chapel Hill graduate who is honored to impact his hometown evirons as a high school English teacher and football coach.
 All three of my children have attended/are attending MPHS... there's no better place to be!

 Welcome To Mr. Burleson's English Classes!Parents and Students,Major Tests and events will be posted on this website; however, daily activities and homework will be posted upon www.schoology.com.
 Parents, if you would like your own personal access to schoology, please email me and I will send you your personal code.
 This will allow you to access your student's assignments calendar, as well as view student work completed on the website.
 Grades on schoology are automatically posted, but not every activity is on schoology.
-For an accurate up-to-date grade report, please access the parent portal.Second Semester is Rolling!During this second semester, Sophomore students have completed the Power of Choice Unit and completed their Unit assessment.
-Students will have an opportunity for test corrections this week.
-Students have begun the undertaking of weekly vocabulary as well as beginning the Individual & Society Unit.
-We are presently involved in the the Gilgamesh Epic and Homer's Iliad.Freshmen students are engaging in To Kill a Mockingbird by Harper Lee.
-Students are responsible for a a two-page character analysis written response coming up shortly.
-Students are also engaging in vocabulary and grammatical structure on a weekly basis.Starting this week we will be doing structured tutorials as usual for the new Power Block Schedule.
+For an accurate up-to-date grade report, please access the parent portal.Second Semester is Rolling!During this second semester, Sophomore students have completed Denial of Rights Unit and completed their Unit assessment.
+Students will have the opportunity to complete test corrections this Thursday.
+Sophomores are presently engaged in Society's Impact Upon the Individual which includes Ibsen's A Doll's House, as well as other similar texts.
+Following the completion of this unit, we will hone in on the strategies and understandings of the NC English II EOC.
+This is the most difficult EOC of any other EOCs.
+Please encourage your students to focus upon the strategies that can definitely help them.Freshmen students have completed the Obstacles Beyond Our Control, containing Romeo and Juliet as well as short stories and poetry within the Unit.
+Students will be finalizing the unit and taking a unit assessment.
+The Freshman class will be engaging upon the Leaders, Followers and Bystanders Unit next week.
+Students are continuing their engagement in vocabulary and grammatical structure on a weekly basis.Starting this week we will be doing structured tutorials as usual for the new Power Block Schedule.
 The days are as follows:

 Mondays - Ist block tutorial